 This section provides the data for different complexity aspects for the two selected CE14 test sets.
 Table 1 shows which blocks sizes that post-reconstruction filters could be enabled or disabled.
 Table 2 tabulates the complexity part for the two CE14 proposals based on CE14 descriptions while Table 3 shows the additional data for complexity comparisons.

-Table 1.
 Enabling and Disabling Post-Reconstruction Filters